Cubeir/Vanilla-RTX-App/README.md

 And you're done!
 Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept up-to-date for the latest version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
 This was a bare-bones guide for users who don't want any technical details and just want to get RTX working quickly.
-Below you'll find the full list of features & documentation of functionalities included in the app if you wish to take things further.
+Below you'll find the full documentation of functionalities included in the app if you wish to take things further.

 ## Documentation